PTM 7950 | Phase Change Pad

 PTM7950 is a super highly thermally conductive Phase Change Material (PCM).
 It is designed to minimize thermal resistance at interfaces, maintain excellent performance through reliability testing, and provide scalable application at a competitive cost.
 Based on a novel polymer PCM system, PTM7950 exhibits excellent interface wettability during typical operating temperature ranges, resulting in extremely low surface contact resistance.
 Since PTM7950 comes only in 0.25mm and 0.2mm (thicker versions are under development) you need to be sure that this thickness is compatible and suitable for the flatness of your package.

-Available Versions: (Check the difference between pad and paste version)
+Available Versions: (Check the difference between pad and paste versions)

 PTM 7950 cannot come in pad form on a reel.
 This is because the material is too soft and tends to wrinkle when rolled, especially when the size gets larger.